-Michael is a Board Director and Partner in the firm’s Halifax office and is the leader of our Energy and Natural Resources Practice Group.
+Michael is a Board Director and Partner in the firm’s Halifax office.
 He previously spent several years as senior counsel at the Canadian head offices of a major international oil and gas company.
 Mike has extensive commercial and regulatory experience in energy, natural resources and environmental matters, with a particular focus on oil and gas – both onshore and offshore.

 Mike has worked on numerous complex energy and natural resources projects, including offshore and onshore oil & gas projects; mining projects; joint venture arrangements; LNG export & import facilities; pipelines and processing facilities; refinery projects; gas distribution systems; carbon capture and sequestration; and renewable energy projects.
 He also provides advice on competition law (including merger review and conspiracy provisions); health, safety & environment; and other compliance matters, including the development and implementation of corporate compliance programs.